 Map and edited text from Mr. Belzer’s Dunsmuir Elementary School 7th Grade Class of 2005

 Garden clubs often undertake small community beautification projects, but in 1999, the Dunsmuir Garden Club obtained a grant from the Cantara Trustee Council and turned an unsightly area along the Sacramento River into a park.
 It was a huge undertaking for a small club, let alone in a small town.
 The park was named after Grant Towendolly (‘Laktcharas Tauyindali’ in Winty).
 Grant was a Wintu Indian who worked as a fishing guide at the famous Upper Soda Springs Resort, which was located here from the late 1800s to the 1920s.
 The park project included ecological restoration, recreational development, and road improvements.
 The river floodplain restoration will help protect the area from severe damage during floods.
 Upland, wetland, and riparian woodland restoration will beautify the river and provide import wildlife habitat.
 Local students and community volunteers helped grow, plant, and water native plants and seeds, spread straw, clean up trash and remove non-native plants.
-The park offers recreational facilities such as multi-use trails along the river, picnic areas with barbeques, drinking fountains, a parking lot, raft and kayak access, and an interpretive trail.
+The park offers recreational facilities such as multi-use trails along the river, picnic areas with barbeques, drinking fountains, a parking lot, raft and kayak access.
 Upper Soda Springs Road was widened and the steep grade was eased to make the road safer.

 (2) Dunsmuir Water